 Danny on ecofeminism, system change & WECF

 What does Danny find appealing about WECF?
-He values our approach as an NGO in navigating global power dynamics, such as climate injustices and colonial legacies between the global north and south, and our broad, complex network.
+He values our approach as an NGO in navigating global power dynamics, such as climate injustices and colonial legacies between the Global North and South, and our broad, complex network.

-I want to break out of my own bubble and be more globally connected to people and their challenges.
-I think WECF does a great job and finding, amplifying and supporting people and organisations working on global solutions and I want to be a part of this”.
+“I want to break out of my own bubble and be more globally connected to people and their challenges.
+I think WECF does a great job at finding, amplifying, and supporting people and organizations working on global solutions, and I want to be a part of this.”.

 Since October 2024, Danny has therefore joined as our new secretary.
-Inspired by the book ‘Radical Justice’ by Nani Jansen, he believes his own role will be to use his expertise on strategic litigation for social justice to foster conversations and spaces between powerful people and changemakers towards a better society.
-At WECF, Danny hopes he can have the following impact:
+Inspired by the book ‘Radical Justice’ by Nani Jansen, he believes his role will be to use his expertise in strategic legal thinking for social justice to foster conversations and spaces between powerful people and changemaker’s towards a better society.

-What gives Danny joy and hope for the future?
+So what gives Danny joy and hope for the future?

 His daughter.
 Throughout the whole conversation, Danny kept referring to the inspiration that becoming a parent had on his feminist approach to the world.
-Proudly showing his copy of Chimamanda Ngozi Adichie’s book, Dear Iljeawele, or a Feminist Manifesto in Fifteen Suggestions, a feminist parenting book, Danny highlighted the impact feminism has had in his approach to raising his child, and to the work he does and wants to do.
+Proudly showing his copy of Chimamanda Ngozi Adichie’s book, Dear Iljeawele, or a Feminist Manifesto in Fifteen Suggestions, a feminist parenting book, Danny highlighted the impact feminism has had on his approach to raising his child and to the work he does and wants to do.

 Welcome to WECF and our Board of Trustees, Danny!